What is patient journey mapping

 To purposefully design patient experience and create a healthcare journey, you will need to choose a type of map.
 The choice usually depends on the time and priorities you have, as well as the level of engagement of your stakeholders.

-To get a better idea, check out these 4 examples of the most popular types of a patient journey map and 4 templated you can reuse for your startup:
+To get a better idea, check out these 4 examples of the most popular types of a patient journey map and 4 templates you can reuse for your startup:

 Future state maps.
 Such maps present an ideal situation.
 It’s a “dream” version of a patient journey map that highlights innovation and bold ideas for improvement.
 Future state maps are built based on current state maps, but they are free of existing constraints and limitations.
 This type of map is important for strategic planning and UI/UX improvements.

 Service blueprint maps.
-Those are not exactly the patient journey maps, but a visual layout of administrative systems and tools that are required to deliver a great user experience at every step.
+Those are not exactly the patient journey maps but a visual layout of administrative systems and tools required to deliver a great user experience at every step.
 It breaks down what’s happening behind the scenes of patient flow and what resources are used to support a patient’s journey.

 Service blueprint maps can include the company’s mission and vision, employees, technology, customer activity, internal and external factors, and backstage actions.
 Service Blueprint can help you not only understand who your patients are but also how you can operate better and grow the business internally.